-In compliance with the abovementioned articles of the Articles of Association and Board of Directors' Regulations, the remuneration paid to directors and the Chairman in 2008 was approved at BME's Ordinary General Shareholders' Meeting held on 30 April 2008, following the proposal by the Board of Directors subsequent to a favourable report by the Appointments and Remuneration Committee.
-In this regard, following the proposal by the Board of Directors subsequent to a favourable report from the Appointments and Remuneration Committee, the BME Ordinary General Shareholders' Meeting agreed on the fixed and variable remuneration for the Chairman of the Board of Directors and senior executive of the Company and established that receipt by the Chairman of the benefits arising out of this commitment shall be conditional upon the event giving rise to the benefit (death, disability or retirement) occurring while the Chairman renders his services for the Company.
+In compliance with the abovementioned articles of the Articles of Association and Board of Directors' Regulations, the remuneration paid to directors and the Chairman in 2009 was approved at BME's Ordinary General Shareholders' Meeting held on 29 April 2009, following the proposal by the Board of Directors subsequent to a favourable report by the Appointments and Remuneration Committee.

+This same BME Ordinary General Shareholders' Meeting, at the proposal of the Board of Directors and having received a report from the Appointments and Remuneration Committee, adopted the Chairman's fixed and variable pay in respect of his duties as Chairman of the Board of Directors and chief executive of the Company.